Welcome to Reception Class!

 It would be great if you could aim to read with your child as much as possible, maybe even every day, just 5 minutes!
 Every little bit of reading practise will help your child develop their reading skills - not just word recognition or sound blending techniques, but their comprehension of the text they are reading.
 Asking questions to check their understanding of the text is really helpful too!
 The children will be heard read weekly in their RWI groups as well as individually during our DEAR Time.

-Tuesday, 7th January – Start of the Spring Term (children return to school)
+Monday, 28th April - Start of the Summer Term (children return to school)

-Friday, 11th April - End of Spring Term
+Friday, 18th July - End of Summer Term

 Please note, my door is always open so please feel free to arrange an appointment to come and see me if you wish to discuss anything about your child and their learning.